hydroper/as3parser/docs/features.md

 The complement type is simply the any type (`*`) with compile-time type checking.
 It is used for adding properties to a set of existing record types.

-All types contained within a complement type must be record types.
+All types contained in a complement type must be record types.

 ```as3
 type C = R & {};